locate an office

 The story was consistent elsewhere, too:

-OPEC+ said in June it would restore production to 2.2 million barrels per day starting in October after a period of cuts—but has waffled since then.
+OPEC+ said in June it would restore production by 2.2 million barrels per day starting in October after a period of cuts—but has waffled since then.
 Rumors mounted on Wednesday, followed by an official announcement on Thursday that the proposed supply increase would be put on pause until January.

 We don’t think a two-month production delay takes away the fact that production will increase sometime this year.
 To boot, weak Chinese demand and oversupply elsewhere are likely to outweigh the measures.
 Thus, we see prices moving to $81–$86 per barrel by year-end.
 That said, factors such as unrelenting geopolitical tensions and the upcoming U.S. presidential election could spur price action.